-Paragraph (d) overrides the application to a statutory trust under Section 105 of the common law rule of merger whereby legal and equitable title to the trust property merge and the trust terminates if the same person is the sole trustee and sole beneficiary.
-See Restatement

-1 2 3 (Third) of Trusts §69 (2003); Restatement (Second) of Trusts §341 (1959); Comment, The Doctrine of Merger as Applied to Commercial Trusts, 29 Yale L.J.
+Paragraph (d) overrides the application to a statutory trust under Section 105 of the common law rule of merger whereby the-legal and equitable title to the trust property merge and the trust terminates if the same person is the sole trustee and sole beneficiary.
+See Restatement (Third) of Trusts §69 (2003); Restatement (Second) of Trusts §341 (1959); Comment, The Doctrine of Merger as Applied to Commercial Trusts, 29 Yale L.J.
 97 (1919).

-4 SECTION 307.
+SECTION 307.
 POWER TO SUE AND BE SUED.

-5 (a) A statutory trust has the power to sue and be sued in its own name.
-6 (b) Except as otherwise provided in [article] 3A, the property of a statutory trust is 7 subject to attachment and execution to satisfy a debt, obligation, or other liability of the trust.
-8 9 Comment 10 11 12 Principal Sources - Delaware Statutory Trust Act §§3803-3805; Connecticut Statutory Trust Act §§34-518, 34-523; Uniform Limited Partnership Act §303 (2001).
-13 14 15 Paragraph (a) implements the concept that a statutory trust is an entity separate from the trustee and beneficial owner by confirming that a statutory trust has the power to sue and be sued in its own name.
-16 17 18 19 Paragraph (b) addresses the attachment and execution of a statutory trust's property subject to the possibility that the statutory trust has formed one or more series under Article 3A.
-20 SECTION 308.
-POWER TO HOLD PROPERTY; TITLE TO TRUST 21 PROPERTY.
-A statutory trust has the power to hold or take title to property in its own name, 22 or in the name of a trustee in the trustee's capacity as trustee, whether in an active, passive, or 23 custodial capacity.
-24 Comment 25 26 27 Principal Source - Delaware Statutory Trust Act §3801; Connecticut Statutory Trust Act §34-502a.
-27 28 29 30 31 32 This Section implements the concept that a statutory trust is an entity separate from its trustee and beneficial owners by confirming that a statutory trust may transact over property in its own name.
+- (a) A statutory trust has the power to sue and be sued in its own name. - (b) Except as otherwise provided in [article] 3A-[To be updated after the series provisions are set], the property of a statutory trust is subject to attachment and execution for to satisfy a debt, obligation, or other liability of the trust.

+Principal Sources - Delaware Statutory Trust Act §§3803-3805; Connecticut Statutory Trust Act §§34-518, 34-523; Uniform Limited Partnership Act §303 (2001).

+Paragraph (a) implements the concept that a statutory trust is an entity separate from the trustee and beneficial owner by confirming that a statutory trust has the power to sue and be sued in its own name.

+Paragraph (b) addresses the attachment and execution of a statutory trust's property subject to the possibility that the statutory trust has formed one or more series under Section 309 [To be updated after series provisions are set] Article 3A.

+SECTION 308.
+POWER TO HOLD PROPERTY; TITLE TO TRUST

+- PROPERTY.
+A statutory trust has the power to hold or take title to property in its own name, - or in the name of a trustee in the trustee's capacity as trustee, whether in an active, passive, or - 35 custodial capacity.

+Principal Source - Delaware Statutory Trust Act §3801; Connecticut Statutory Trust Act §34-502a.

+This Section implements the concept that a statutory trust is an entity separate from its trustee and beneficial owners by confirming that a statutory trust may transact over property in its own name.
 The property of a common law trust, by contrast, must be held in the name of the trustee as such.

-33 34 35 However, this section also permits the statutory trust to take title to property in the name of the trustee in the trustee's capacity as such even though the statutory trust is an entity separate from the trustee and beneficial owner that can hold property in the name of the trust.
+However, this section also permits the statutory trust to take title to property in the name of the trustee in the trustee's capacity as such even though the statutory trust is an entity separate from the trustee and beneficial owner that can hold property in the name of the trust.
 The drafting committee reasoned that this provision would be useful for a statutory trust that has dealings in a state that has not provided for a statutory trust entity.
 Property ownership by a trustee in the trustee's capacity as such is familiar from the use of common law trusts.
 To police the boundary of the trustee's personal assets and the assets of the trust, the common law imposes on the trustee duties to earmark trust property and not to commingle it with the trustee's own.
 See Uniform Trust Code §810 (2000); Restatement (Third) of Trusts §84 (2007); Restatement (Second) of Trusts §179 (1959).
 The drafting committee contemplated that under appropriate circumstances Section 404(b) would be read to require similar conduct by a trustee of a statutory trust that takes title to property of the statutory trust in the name of the trustee in the trustee's capacity as such.